jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/livesync/index.md

 ```
 Where `localDirectory` is the location where you extracted your project files.
 By synchronizing your local environment with Bluemix, you populated `localDirectory` with your Node project's files.
 You can `q` to end synchronization when you finish making changes.

-###Enable Desktop Sync and edit
+###Enable Desktop Sync and make an edit

 In a second command prompt, enable Desktop Sync:
 ```
 cd localDirectory
 bl start
 ```
-Using the most recent launch configuration from the Web IDE by default, Desktop Sync is enabled in your local environment.
+Use the launch configuration that you created in the Web IDE.
+Once you select it, Desktop Sync is enabled in your local environment.
 View the App URL, Debug URL, Manage URL, and Live Sync state in the second command prompt window.

 Changes that you save to local, static files will appear in your Debug instance after a browser refresh.

 Using your favorite editor, add the declaration `color: #00aed1` to the `h1` rule set and save to view a quick change.
 If you update the Node module, restart the Debug instance by entering `bl stop` and then `bl start` in the Live Edit command-line interface to see your change.

-###Stop Live Edit mode and stop synchronization:
+###Disable Desktop Sync:

 If you made both changes suggested in this tutorial, the header on your application page should be big and blue.
 Nice work!
+![Big blue header in sample app][13]

 Finally, disable Desktop Sync:
 1. In the second command prompt, enter `bl stop`.